 Hot wallet – an online wallet which is always connected to the Internet, and can only be accessed online.

-Cold wallet — an offline wallet; the cryptocurrency stored there is not present on the webserver or any other online computer.
+Cold wallet — an offline wallet; the cryptocurrency stored there is not present on the web server or any other online computer.

-MultiSig technology – we use it to sign the cryptocurrency transfers.
-Instead of the traditional private key – the public key pair it uses keychains (sequences of multiple keys).
+MultiSig technology – we use it to sign cryptocurrency transfers.
+Instead of the traditional private key – the public key pair uses keychains (sequences of multiple keys).
 Because of the spread of phishing and different social engineering techniques, wallets which use a traditional key pair are much more vulnerable than the MultiSig ones.

 If anyone tries to brute force your account (guess your password), they won’t succeed – after several failed password entry attempts, the account will be automatically locked.
 If your account was locked because of such attempts, please contact our support team.